 Co-chairs and committee members of the Parent Annual Fund will help inspire fellow families to make gifts – at all levels – to the Annual Fund, a fund critical to CA’s mission and financial health.
 Encouraging families to support the Annual Fund in their first year at CA will help strengthen the Annual Giving Program, while at the same time, allow families to feel a part of this important communal philanthropic program.

 All members of the committee are responsible for contributing to the Annual Fund and soliciting others in support of the program.
-In addition to the co-chairs, we depend on a committee of parent volunteers from all three classes.
+In addition to the co-chairs, we depend on a committee of parent volunteers from all four classes.
 The success of this CA’s fundraising, at every level, depends on peer-to-peer outreach.

 Performing Arts parent volunteers support CA’s performing arts programs.
 Volunteers provide food and treats and help with set up and clean up for receptions at music, dance and theatrical performances throughout the year.
 Volunteers may also organize lunches for the cast and crew of the two (Fall and Winter) Main Stage Productions and snacks during the Tech week leading up to each performance.